curriculum vitae

 art related work history

-2019 Project Manager, THE APOLLO 11, video exhibition
+2019 Project Manager, THE APOLLO 11, video exhibition.

 2019 Project Manager/Curator, Mission Control.

-1998 Front of House Manager, Fringe Festival, Hobart
+1998 Front of House Manager, Fringe Festival, Hobart.

 1997 Project Manager/programmer, Hitchcock Festival, Cineama Afterdark, Hobart.

-1996 - 1998 Manager/administrator, programmer, Afterdark Art House Cinema, Hobart.
+1996 - 1998 Manager/administrator, programmer, Afterdark Art House Cinem Society, Salamanca Art Centre, Hobart..

-1992 - 1995 Gallery Assistant, Tasmanian Museum and Art Gallery
+1992 - 1995 Gallery Assistant, Tasmanian Museum and Art Gallery.
+Hobart.

 educational qualifications